Print This Bible Study

 The "helmet of salvation," for example, is identified as the "hope of salvation" (cf. Ephesians 6:17; 1 Thessalonians 5:8); and the "hope of salvation" has to do, not with the salvation that Christians presently possess, but with the salvation of the soul (Hebrews 6:12, 18, 19; 10:36-39), which is the central message of the book of Hebrews.

-The "helmet of salvation" cannot be possessed apart from a "hope" based on knowledge and understanding.
-But it is only one part of the armor, and the possession of other parts of the armor requires a similar knowledge and understanding surrounding the goal of the Christians' calling.
+The “helmet of salvation” cannot be possessed apart from a “hope” based on knowledge and understanding.
+But it is only one part of the armor, and the possession of other parts of the armor require a similar knowledge and understanding surrounding the goal of the Christians’ calling.
 And, apart from being properly arrayed for battle after the fashion revealed in Ephesians 6:11ff, Christians will suffer defeat time after time and ultimately fail to realize the goal of their calling.

 Scripture must be understood in the light of Scripture.
 There is first the near context, and there is then the far context.
 The near context, in this case, takes one back to the previous two warnings; and the far context takes one to the various other related points in Scripture throughout both the Old and New Testaments.
-One must compare "spiritual things with spiritual" if he would come into a correct knowledge and understanding of the things that God has revealed to man in His Word (1 Corinthians 2:9-13).
+One must compare spiritual things with spiritual if he would come into a correct knowledge and understanding of the things that God has revealed to man in His Word (1 Corinthians 2:9-13).